welcome to oneFAPvoice- a positively charged Familial Adenomatous Polyposis community.

 -Fertile patients must use effective contraception during study treatment and until 12 weeks after study treatment

-exclusion criteria: -Inability to give informed consent
+-Inability to give informed consent

 -Participation in another interventional clinical trial